 Maelis Carraro is the Managing Director of Catalyst Fund.
 With a career spanning policy, advisory, microfinance, impact investing, and even a fintech startup of her own, Maelis has experienced first-hand the manifold challenges that fintech founders overcome to deliver solutions that will best serve consumers and households in developing markets.
-We had the pleasure of chatting with Maelis about the origins of Catalyst Fund, its bespoke, customer-centric approach to fintech support, and its plans to take this know-how to tackle climate change risks for vulnerable communities.
+As part of our 20th Anniversary celebration, we had the pleasure of chatting with Maelis about the origins of Catalyst Fund, its bespoke, customer-centric approach to fintech support, and its plans to take this know-how to tackle climate change risks for vulnerable communities.

 Please tell me a bit about your journey and what brought you to the inclusive finance/inclusive fintech space.